Colvin & Sawyer Law Offices is here to help you navigate legal challenges with confidence. Planning for tomorrow. Protecting what matters today.

 Do You Need Federal Estate Tax Planning?

-- Estate between $7–15 million: Planning is important — strategies like irrevocable trusts, annual gifting, and charitable giving can reduce exposure significantly
+• Estate approaching $15–30 million: Planning is worthwhile — strategies like irrevocable trusts, annual gifting, and charitable giving can reduce future exposure

-- Estate over $15 million: Advanced estate tax planning is essential — the federal estate tax rate is 40% on amounts above the exemption
+• Estate over $15 million (single) / $30 million (married): Advanced estate tax planning is essential — the federal estate tax rate is 40% on amounts above the exemption

-- Business owners: Business interests can push estate values higher than expected — valuation and planning are critical for business owners in Birmingham and across Alabama
+• Business owners: Business interests can push estate values higher than expected — valuation and planning matter for business owners in Birmingham and across Alabama

-- Real estate investors: Significant property holdings in Jefferson County, Shelby County, and beyond can create estate tax exposure that requires proactive planning
+• Real estate investors: Significant property holdings in Jefferson County, Shelby County, and beyond can add up — proactive planning helps larger estates stay ahead of the threshold

 Have questions about estate planning and taxes in Alabama?
 Colvin & Sawyer Law Offices is here to help.